dentarg/auth0-blog/_posts/2018-01-10-apigateway-microservices-superglue.markdown

      cd eg-example && npm start
 ```

-Next, cd into `eg-example` directory and modify the [gateway.config.yml][4] file.
-This is the file that controls your
-gateway’s behavior.
-For a complete configuration reference, you can see the [documentation][5].
+Next, change the working directory to `eg-example` (`cd eg-example`) and modify the [`gateway.config.yml`](https://www.express-gateway.io/docs/configuration/gateway.config.yml/) file.
+This is the file that controls your gateway’s behavior.
+For a complete configuration reference, you can see the [documentation](http://www.express-gateway.io/docs/).

 ```yml
 http: